marabesi/marabesi.com/_posts/2020-06-22-reactjs-patterns-a-study-based-on-google-search.md

 To mine the results a javascript file was developed, the script executes recursively based on the number of pages that google returns till the last page of results for a given search string.
 In total 96 links were found and saved to a XLS file {% cite google_search_results --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}
 for further analysis described in the next section.
+Furthermore, the code used to search and generate the XLS file is available on [github](https://github.com/marabesi/marabesi.com/tree/master/artifacts/posts/2020-06-22-reactjs-patterns-a-study-based-on-google-search/search){:target="_blank"}.

 ## Mining results